sahithi0504/Intersections-Counter/README.md

 ## Algorithm

-Explanation of how the intersection counting algorithm works:
+How the intersection counting algorithm works:

 - The input consists of two parallel lists - one with radian values, one with start/end identifiers

 - The algorithm loops through each possible pair of chords